ashenJay07/Mark-based-AR-application/README.md

 # Marker-based AR Application

 Welcome to the Marker-Based AR Dinosaur Application!
 This project is a simple yet entertaining AR application that brings dinosaurs to life in your surroundings.
-Using Unity and Vuforia, the app allows users to see dinosaurs appear and walk around when specific markers are detected.
+Using Unity and Vuforia engine, the app allows users to see dinosaurs appear and walk around when specific markers are detected.

 <br/>

 ## Features

-Three Dinosaur Models: The app includes three distinct dinosaur models that appear based on different markers.
+- Three Dinosaur Models: The app includes three distinct dinosaur models that appear based on different markers.
-Interactive AR Experience: Dinosaurs walk around the space, creating an immersive experience.
+- Interactive AR Experience: Dinosaurs walk around the space, creating an immersive experience.
-Creative Elements: Additional creative components enhance the user experience, making the app more entertaining.
+- Creative Elements: Additional creative components enhance the user experience, making the app more entertaining.

 <br/>